 The State of Colorado currently offers employees a comprehensive leave program that includes, but is not limited to annual, sick, holiday, family medical, short-term disability and military leave.
 Employees earn annual and sick leave at varying accrual rates, based on years of service.
 Full-time employees begin earning annual leave at an accrual rate of 8 hours per month and sick leave at 6.66 hours per month.
 Leave for a part-time employee is earned on a pro-rated basis.

-Frances Xavier Cabrini Day (first Monday in October) is a new legal holiday in Colorado.
-It replaces Columbus Day (second Monday in October).
+Frances Xavier Cabrini Day (first Monday in October) is a legal holiday in Colorado.
+It replaced Columbus Day (second Monday in October).

 Printable PDF Holiday Schedules

-These frequently asked questions have been developed to support state employees in understanding the administrative leave day granted by the Governor.
+These frequently asked questions have been developed to support state employees in understanding administrative leave days granted by the Governor.

 - Governor's Holiday

 A: It is administrative leave the Governor grants to state employees during the holidays.
 The intent is to reward all permanent, full-time and part-time state employees with time off in the spirit of the holidays and to show appreciation for state service.

 Q: What day off is the Governor granting for the 2020 holiday season?

 Legal Holidays Observed Every Year